 Together, we explore the latest science and thinking around migraine.
 Whether it's a new piece of research or a fresh look at triggers, we highlight straightforward, useful insights that are relevant to you, with content available for US and European audiences.

-4 About Teva’s research: 12,545 migraine patients were surveyed in Argentina, Australia, Belgium, Brazil, Czech Republic, France, Germany, Israel, Italy, Mexico, Netherlands, Poland, Russia, Spain, Sweden and the UK in November and December 2019, using an online survey administered to adults with migraine who report at least 4 monthly migraine days.
+Beyond Migraine-The Real You survey was conducted by Teva Pharmaceuticals, with all data on file.
+12,545 migraine patients were surveyed in Argentina, Australia, Belgium, Brazil, Czech Republic, France, Germany, Israel, Italy, Mexico, Netherlands, Poland, Russia, Spain, Sweden and the UK in November and December 2019, using an online survey administered to adults with migraine who report at least 4 monthly migraine days.
 All text in quotation marks are direct quotations from study participants.
-The data is based on surveyed patients reports.
+The data is based on surveyed patients’ reports.
 The above is a partial representation of the report and as such should not be relied upon for any use.